Qualification: MBBS, D.Ortho, DNB, Diploma in Hospital Administration, MNAMS.

 - PKR is suitable for around one in four people with osteoarthritis.
 Post-operative rehabilitation is simpler, there is less blood loss, lower risk of infection, and blood clots.
 PKR, in general, includes a shorter hospital stay and recovery period.

-- PKR often results in more natural movement in the knee.
+- PKR often results in the more natural movement in the knee.
 Most PKR patients are able to get up and about after their operation more rapidly than TKR ones.

 Our orthopedic trauma surgeons specialize in the treatment of: